This post is also available in: 日本語 (Japanese)

 - Use Unix socket to communicate with Docker daemon locally or use SSH to connect to a remote docker daemon.

-- Use firewall rules to whitelist the incoming traffic to a small set of sources.
+- Use firewall rules to allowlist the incoming traffic to a small set of sources.

 - Never pull Docker images from unknown registries or unknown user namespaces.